 As per The Merriam-Webster dictionary the full definition of a survivalist is : “a person who advocates or practices survivalism; especially : one who has prepared to survive in the anarchy of an anticipated breakdown of society”.
 This also applies to any extreme outdoors sportsperson who may experience extreme conditions.
 Even our favourite pastimes of camping and caravanning are a form of survivalism.

 A complete “all in one” survival kit is a package of basic tools, medical and food supplies prepared in advance, as an aid to survival in emergency conditions.
+We stock all the individual items you will need to pack up your own survival kit.

 Nowadays, no matter which country and irrespective of race or religion, people are feeling more threatened.
 All around the world violence is increasing.
 Rioting, looting, strike protests, terrorism and intolerance have made it more difficult to survive.
 It is not a big step from these conditions to total anarchy!
 Natural disasters, such as wildfires, hurricanes, earthquakes etc, are also occurring more frequently.
 Are you preparing?